The Seven Most Important Tips for Crafting Your Sports Career Resume

 My suggestion – before you get into the nitty-gritty of your work experience, insert a few bullet points at the top of your resume outlining your skills and proficiencies.

-This data is easy for a recruiter or human resources representative to scan in 6 seconds to see if you have what they are looking for.
+This data is easy for a recruiter or human resources representative to scan in 6 seconds to see if you have what they are looking for (this may or may not be one of the old versions of my resume):

 Now, this technique is excellent when actual people scan your resume…but for applicant tracking systems…